LGBTQ rights in Bhutan: Political support

 LGBTQ activist Tashi Tsheten said that, previously, in 2009 and 2010, Bhutanese officials would state at international conferences that the country had no homosexuals at all.

 Dasho Neten Zangmo, the head of Bhutan's Anti-Corruption Commission described as "the most important woman in the country" and the "Iron Lady of Bhutan", was the first senior Bhutanese government official to make a comment about gay Bhutanese, when she said in a speech in August 2014 to high school students: "Romantic relationships, by the way, can be boy-boy or girl-girl."

-In 2016, two Bhutanese National Assembly members, Madan Kumar Chhetri and Ugyen Wangdi, attended the Salzburg Global LGBT Forum, hosted by the Salzburg Global Seminar and held in Chiang Rai, Thailand, alongside two Bhutanese LGBT rights activists.
+In 2016, two Bhutanese National Assembly members, Madan Kumar Chhetri and Ugyen Wangdi, attended the Salzburg Global LGBT Forum, hosted by the Salzburg Global Seminar and held in Chiang Rai, Thailand, alongside two Bhutanese LGBTQ rights activists.

 The Bhutan Kuen-Nyam Party (BKP) has expressed support for LGBTQ rights.
 In 2018, the party included the rights of LGBTQ people in their manifesto for the 2018 Bhutanese National Assembly election.

 In June 2019, during the parliamentary debate on the decriminalisation of homosexuality, some MPs called for enacting legislation granting LGBTQ people some rights.
 MP Tshewang Lhamo (DNT), the chairperson of the Legislative Committee said, "A lot of people are affected in our society because of Sections 213 and 214.
 We must understand that laws need to be changed as per the changing times.
 Everyone should have the freedom of choice.
 We only consider male preferring female and vis-à-vis as natural, and anything beyond that as unnatural.
 People must know that everyone is equal before the law irrespective of who they are.
 This particular Section 213 discriminates against a section of people and this is the reason why our committee has come up with a proposal to remove this section."
 MP Kinley Wangchuk (DNT) said, "Even if there is no harm, we must not look at the law based not only on the country-level, but globally.
 It's also not fine if it is kept as it is.
 On a global level, outsiders might think there is no law at all meant for LGBT community and that they are considered as an invisible section of society, which might create a suspicion.
 Rather than removing the section, it's also important that we make a clear legal rights for them first".
 MP Jurmi Wangchuk (DNT) echoed Kinley Wangchuk's statement.